MicrosoftDocs/OfficeDocs-SharePoint/migration/SPMT-settings.md

 The following table details the settings available in SPMT.
 Advanced settings should only be changed or managed by your IT professional.

 > [!Note]
-> Some Settings that are available only in the SPMT V3 Initial Release are indicated below.
+> This list also includes settings available only in the SPMT V3 Public Preview and are noted.